 If the student brings his/her cell phone, Smart type watch, or other electronic device into class, laboratory and/or clinical and the instructor visualizes or hears it, he/she will be asked to leave immediately.
-Class is defined as the time in the building entered in trajecsys regardless of your location in the building.
-Example, a student with a cell phone in the hallway during the time frame of 5-10 pm is considered in violation of this policy.
-This will count as an unexcused absence and he/she will be required to make up the time at an expense of \$75.00.
+This will count as an unexcused absence, and he/she will be required to make up the time at an expense of \$75.00.
 The grading policy, as applied to unexcused absences, will be in effect.
 The student will have three days to make up a test and will start at a 10% penalty.
-The first offense will result in probation and the second would be grounds for dismissal..Review 5/2019 to include Smart type watches, reviewed 6/23
+The first offense will result in probation and the second would be grounds for dismissal. \\penalty\\ Penalty\\ P